simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 2 - Collision Detection/README.md

 Unfortunately some of these animations took way too long to run at 4000 frames.
 A short test can just use some of the quick animations, to test if there is a priori any mistake at all.

 ## Precomputed line lengths
 A simple innovation is to precompute the line lengths and store them in the `Line` struct.
 In the `CollisionWorld_collisionSolver` the line lengths are used as masses for the computation of kinetic energy.
 Here, we can use a precomputation.
+If we also remove the computation of color from the script, we could also achieve a speedup.
+However, none of these ideas seem to measurably increase the speed of the script.

+## The QuadTree